microsoft/pxt-adafruit/docs/lessons/snowflake-fall/activity.md

 })
 ```

-Run your code in the simulator or download it to your BBC micro:bit to see what happens!
+Run your code in the simulator or download it to your @boardname@ to see what happens!

 ### ~avatar avatar